SAP-samples/teched2025-AD166/exercises/ex6/README.md

 			});
 		}
 	```
+	> 📖 **Context**: The `sap.ui.core.mvc.Controller`, which the *Sensors* controller extends, offers the function `loadFragment` to load fragments for usage.
+By default, the fragment will be added to the dependents aggregation of the view, which allows the fragment to reference models of the view.
+Additionally, the controller (and subsequently its event handlers) are automatically passed to the fragment.

-	**Note:** Make sure you have the necessary imports at the top of the file.
+	> ⚠️ **Important Note:** Make sure you have the necessary imports at the top of the file.

 	```ts
 	import Control from "sap/ui/core/Control";